 Another huge mistake that a lot of boxing beginners make is arm punching.
 We don’t mean punching people’s arms, but using your arms to punch.
 A punch is made up of so much more than just your arms, so don’t rely on them to do all of the work for you.

-Using your whole body in a punch offers world of benefits.
+Using your whole body in a punch offers a world of benefits.
 It means you’re using more muscles, burning more calories and even generating more power.
 All of these are vital to boxing workouts.
 Trust us.
 Move into your punches.

 Lowering your Shoulder